 NSAIDs produce variable responses.
 As treatment, they may be suboptimal because they, along with aspirin, may worsen urticaria and angioedema.
 Indomethacin has not demonstrated efficacy in the treatment of delayed pressure urticaria (DPU).

 The goals of pharmacotherapy are to reduce morbidity and to prevent complications.
 Agents used in the management of pressure urticaria include antihistamines, leukotriene antagonists, corticosteroids, and nonsteroidal anti-inflammatory drugs (NSAIDs).
+The benefit of omalizumab has been established in chronic spontaneous urticaria and shows potential for patients with delayed pressure urticaria (DPU).
+There are many experimental drugs being used.

 Clinical Context: Levocetirizine is an H1-receptor antagonist and an active enantiomer of cetirizine.
 Peak plasma levels are reached within 1 hour, and the half-life is approximately 8 hours.
 Levocetirizine is available as a 5-mg breakable (scored) tablet and a 0.5 mg/mL oral solution.
 It is indicated for uncomplicated skin manifestations of chronic idiopathic urticaria (CIU).